-The National Tradesmen Day on September 17 calls for the tradesmen in the country to be celebrated and honored for their essential services.
+The National Tradesmen Day takes place on the third Friday in September, and takes place on September 15 this year.
+It calls for the tradesmen in the country to be celebrated and honored for their essential services.
 A country could have all the sources, but it wouldn’t matter if people with the right skillset are not there to put the sources to the right use.
 Tradesmen, both men and women, are one such group of people who ensure that sources are used correctly for a nation to live a comfortable life.
-From plumbers and electricians to technicians and builders, these people maintain their respective industry’s services.
+From plumbers and electricians to technicians and builders, these people maintain their respective industry’s services, this day is a celebration of their various trade jobs.
 Without them, no nation will be able to build itself up.
 In fact, at any given time, there are at least 0.5 million jobs vacant in the market.
 The tradesmen industry has also always been one of the fastest-growing markets throughout the years.

 History of National Tradesmen Day